Cyriaque Lamar

 She leaned into his suckers.

-The mollusk evacuated upstream, drawing on his siphon for suppressing fire, until he was a rude mote, and beyond the 10-mile range of Tippi’s diadem.
+He flung himself into the river, seven arms howling, splashing down just as the swarm stampeded past.
+The mollusk evacuated upstream, drawing on his siphon for suppressing fire, until he was a rude mote.

 Lina-2 had a plan, of sorts.

-“I could guide you down the tree in a haptic lock, but our chance of success is around zero.”
+“I could guide you down the tree with haptics, but our chance of success is around zero.”

 “Your odds mean nothing to me!”